Instructor of Percussion

 M.M., Indiana University

-Michael Mixtacki is instructor of percussion at Northern Illinois University, teaching percussion, co-directing the percussion ensemble, and directing the Latin Jazz and Afro-Cuban Folkloric Ensembles.
+Michael Mixtacki has been on the faculty at Northern Illinois University since 2012, teaching percussion lessons and classes, co-directing the NIU Percussion Ensemble, and directing the Latin Jazz Ensemble and Afro-Cuban Folkloric Ensemble.

-Michael is an artist/endorser of Latin Percussion (LP) instruments, Innovative Percussion sticks and mallets, and Sabian Cymbals.
+Michael is a Yamaha Performing Artist, and is an artist/endorser of Innovative Percussion sticks and mallets, Sabian Cymbals, Remo drumheads, and Latin Percussion (LP) instruments.